 Red is my favorite color to incorporate in snowy scenes as it really stands out against the white.
 If you are going to “stage” a snow photo, think about how you might incorporate a pop of color.
 Maybe put your child in a red jacket or have someone wear a bright pink hat.

 The color will pop against the white and make a great photo.

 We all love a beautiful snow landscape but consider adding some people in your photos.
 After a recent storm I saw this man snow blowing his side walk.
 I was drawn in by the backlighting and couldn’t resist grabbing a shot.

 When you are shooting someone or something in motion, try using burst mode so that you can choose the best placement of the person, especially if they are in motion.

-This could also be a situation to shoot in LIve Mode.
-I wrote about how to use Live Mode HERE.
+I wrote about how to use BURST Mode HERE.

 I love this photo of a couple walking on a snowy path in the woods after a fresh snowfall.
 They add both scale and interest to the image.
 If I could have staged this photo I would have put the man in a red jacket.
 Otherwise, I was happy with the life they brought to the photo.

 For those of us in cold climates, I know it’s challenging to enjoy snowstorms and all the inconveniences they cause.
 However, if you get out there with your phone, you just might find yourself looking forward to the next “big one”.